Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

 Glycine is one of the three amino acid precursors of creatine (alongside arginine and methionine).
 Adequate glycine intake supports endogenous creatine synthesis in the liver and kidneys, complementing the exogenous supply provided by supplementation.
-Trimethylglycine (TMG) acts as a methyl group donor in the methionine cycle.
-By facilitating the reconversion of homocysteine into methionine, it ensures the availability of this essential precursor for creatine synthesis.
-The two bioactives complement each other along the biosynthetic pathway.
+Vitamin B12 and vitamin B9 feed this same pathway.
+They convert homocysteine back into methionine, the source of S-adenosylmethionine, which donates the methyl group at the final step of creatine synthesis.
+The methylation cycle therefore governs endogenous production.
 Magnesium is a cofactor for creatine kinase, the enzyme that phosphorylates creatine into phosphocreatine.
 Optimal magnesium status is necessary for the proper functioning of the phosphocreatine/ATP system in every tissue.
-Vitamin D3 complements creatine's action on the musculoskeletal level.
-In older adults, the combination of cellular energy support (creatine) and bone and muscle metabolism support (vitamin D3) targets two complementary axes of functional longevity.
+Vitamin D3 complements creatine's action on the muscular level.
+It contributes to the maintenance of normal muscle function, while creatine supports the availability of energy inside the cell.
+In older adults, these two axes of functional longevity converge.

 Safety & Precautions

-The nephrotoxicity myth stems from a confusion between creatine and creatinine.
-Supplementation raises serum creatinine (a natural creatine degradation product), which may skew the interpretation of standard kidney blood tests.
-It is advisable to inform your healthcare professional about creatine intake before a serum creatinine test.
+The nephrotoxicity myth rests on a confusion between creatine and creatinine.
+A systematic review of twenty-one studies settles it: creatine intake slightly raises blood creatinine, a natural degradation product, without impairing kidney function.
+It remains useful to inform your healthcare professional about creatine intake before a blood creatinine test.

 Scientific Studies